CMcDonald82/ansible-role-user/README.md

   ```

   These are the available parameters for each user:
-  * username (required): Name of the user to create, remove or modify.
+  * username (required): Name of the user to create or modify.
   * password: Always generate a crypted password for this value.
 It is a good idea to store this password in an encrypted file.
 See [this playbook](https://github.com/CMcDonald82/ansible-playbook-ubuntu-phoenix) for an example of how to do this.
   * groups: Any groups you want the user to be added to.
 For example, you can add the user to the sudo group to give them sudo privileges.
   * append (default = no): yes will only add groups, not set them to just the list in groups.